datacamp/datacamp-light/README.md

 As we can see in the example, the whole exercise is contained in a single `<div>` element with two data attributes `data-datacamp-exercise` and `data-lang`.
 The first attribute `data-datacamp-exercise` indicates that the `<div>` should be treated as a DataCamp Light exercise, while the other attribute `data-lang` specifies which programming language should be used.

-### Pre Exercise Code
+### Pre-Exercise Code

-Pre Exercise Code is code that initializes the workspace such that users can start coding the essence of the exercise instead of worrying about loading in data and packages.
-The way to do this is by specifying a `<code>` tag containing your initialization code and set the `data-type` attribute to `pre-exercise-code` like this:
+Pre-exercise code is code that initializes the workspace such that users can start coding the essence of the exercise instead of worrying about loading in data and packages.
+The way to do this is by defining a `<code>` tag containing your initialization code and set the `data-type` attribute to `pre-exercise-code` like this:

 ```
 <code data-type="pre-exercise-code">